Triumphal Entry to Pentecost - the Easter message.

 Mary – First of two anointings by two different women

 John 12:1-11.
+Evening of the 8th of Nisan.
 Mary, the sister of both Lazarus and Martha, anointed Jesus’ feet with spikenard six days before His crucifixion.
-Spikenard is an expensive, perfumed ointment used for anointing the dead this happened on the evening of the 10th of Nisan.
+Spikenard is an expensive, perfumed ointment used for anointing the dead.
 Judas Iscariot, a follower of Jesus, objected to what he called ‘a waste of money’, protesting that the jar of ointment should have been sold and the money given to the poor.
 Jesus replied that while the poor will always be with us, He would be crucified in just a few days’ time so the anointing was timely and appropriate.
 This anointing happened at the house where Mary, Lazarus, and Martha lived.
 Read more »

 The Triumphal Entry